cryptoradar-co/crypto-logos/README.md

 # Crypto Logos
 This project contains more than 100 icons of leading cryptocurrencies in two distinct styles (thumbnails & logos).
-All logos are provided as **scalable .svg vector files**.
+All logos are provided as **scalable .svg vector files** and are entirely **free to use** for personal and commercial projects.

 ![Crypto Logos Sample](/thumbnails/sample.jpg)

-The files are entirely **free to use**.
-All we ask for is to attribute us as the author (e.g. by setting a link to [our website](https://cryptoradar.co/) or [this repository](https://github.com/cryptoradar-co/crypto-logos) in the legal statements of your website).

-If an icon that you need is missing, please create a new issue or open a pull request contribution.
+If an icon that you need is missing, please create a new issue or open a pull request.

 ## Installation
 Simply download the repository and add the crypto logos to your project.